ynnhoj1102/COMPS351F-Group-Project/README.md

-# Library Management System
+# Library Borrowing System

-A web-based Library Management System built with PHP and MySQL.
+A web-based Library Borrowing System built with PHP and MySQL.
 This project is based on the open-source code.

 ## Features